 Room 2070, Creative Arts Center

-The Morgantown Community Orchestra will reprise its successful Summer Sampler group, for the third year in a row, to bring light, airy sounds wafting across the city in July.
-Membership is open to everyone from youth to non-music and music major collegiate students to community members.
+Membership to the MCO is open to everyone from youth to non-music and music major collegiate students to community members.
 The orchestra welcomes intermediate and advanced level players who wish to share and develop their artistic talents while enjoying music-making in a friendly orchestral setting.
 For potential new members, a gentle informal trial audition is recommended.
-The group will top off its Summer Sampler with several possible performances at venues around town.

-An informal and short audition is requested.
+An informal and short audition is requested of new members.
 This audition process consists of two steps.
 First, there is an informal interview during which the director will get to know you: your interests and your expectations of the MCO.
 You will also learn how the ensemble works.
-This is followed by a short musical piece which you must bring and perform (a short musical piece, 2 – 3 minutes at maximum).
+This is followed by a short musical piece which you must bring and perform on your instrument (a short musical piece, approximately 5 minutes at maximum).

 The MCO is a unique and exciting group in Morgantown, providing you rehearsals of a wide range of repertoire.
 It is a perfect opportunity to keep your fingers in good shape and sharp.
 If you want to learn how to play in a symphonic orchestra, or to improve your skills, here is your chance!